 However, the advantages can be huge.
 With the freedom to design new business processes to improve the business and the intent to implement a system that will support those new processes, a Two Degrees of Freedom ERP and Business Processes project is often a 'bootstrap' project that elevates everything about an organization to a significantly more professional level.
-Companies use this opportunity to throw out antiquated business processes, they implement best practices that bring them into 'world-class', they launch Lean Manufacturing, Activity-Based Costing and Advanced Planning and Scheduling initiatives - in short, they re-invent and re-position themselves in a major way.
+Companies use this opportunity to throw out antiquated business processes, they implement best practices that bring them into 'worldclass', they launch Lean Manufacturing, Activity-Based Costing and Advanced Planning and Scheduling initiatives - in short, they re-invent and re-position themselves in a major way.

-2DF(PO): A Two Degrees of Freedom ERP and People Organization project al objectives.
+2DF(PO): A Two Degrees of Freedom ERP and People Organization Project

+Just as in the previous class of ERP project, in a Two Degree of Freedom ERP and People Organization project the ERP system tends to bow to the people and organizational objectives.
 The significant determinant of the complexity of this class of project is usually the scope of the organizational changes.
 A Two Degrees Of Freedom ERP and People Organization project that affects only a few functions in the organization is very different from a Two Degrees of Freedom ERP and People Organization project where the whole organization is changed as part of the project.